-On the other hand, the problem of tail risk is relevant to the practice of risk management, because the loss beyond the VaR level corresponds to the institutional insolvency caused by adverse market conditions.
-Since the institutional insolvency is the central concern for risk managers and financial regulators, disregarding the loss beyond the VaR level is disregarding the central concern of risk managers and financial regulators.
+On the other hand, the problem of tail risk is relevant to the practice of risk management because the loss beyond the VaR level corresponds to the institutional insolvency caused by adverse market conditions.
+Since the institutional insolvency is the central concern for risk managers and financial regulators, a disregard of the loss beyond the VaR level is a disregard of the central concern of risk managers and financial regulators19.

-This leads us to focus on the problem of tail risk in the next section.
+This leads us to focus on the problem of tail risk in the next chapter.
 We emphasize that the problem of tail risk can bring serious practical problems.